pkratz22/rsvsps/README.md

 I made it so that it works one player at a time, as I know basketball-reference does not want excessive scraping because if too many people do it, it could take a toll on their servers.
 If you wish to extend upon this to do so, that is up to you but I do not support that.

-If desired, I can add some visualization (color scales, or anything else) rather than just exporting as an excel sheet, but I thought the excel sheet would give people greater flexibility when looking at the data
+In the future I may add some visualization (color scales, or anything else) rather than just exporting as an excel sheet, but I thought the excel sheet would give people greater flexibility when looking at the data